 If it is considered that you have sufficient resources/equity in your home to resolve your housing situation, then you will be excluded from the housing register.
 We will take into account a range of factors, based on your ability to access either the private rented sector or owner occupation.
 As guidance we would usually consider that a property is affordable that equated to one third of your income taking into account issues such as family size.
-Usually if an applicant has assets/ savings which are valued at £6k or over they would be excluded from the scheme.
+Usually if an applicant has assets/ savings which are valued at £6,000 or over they would be excluded from the scheme.
+This figure is in line with the maximum assets/savings for a household to be eligible for Housing Benefit.